-The yellow fever vaccination certificate is only required for travellers from an endemic area.
-But in general, Morocco is a country where health risks are rather low.
-Here are some of the risks involved and the precautions to take.
+The yellow fever vaccination certificate is only necessary for travelers coming from an endemic area.
+But generally speaking, Morocco is a country where health risks are rather low.
+Here are the few risks involved and the precautions to take:

-- For adults, don’t forget vaccines for tetanus, polio, hepatitis A and B, typhoid and for at-risk groups: tuberculosis and rabies.
+• For adults, do not forget vaccines against tetanus, polio, hepatitis A & B, typhoid and for risk groups: tuberculosis and rabies.

-- For children, don’t forget vaccines against diphtheria, tetanus, whooping cough, polio, tuberculosis, measles, mumps, rubella, hepatitis A and B, (long stay), typhoid (long stay for 5-year-old travelers and older).
+• For children, do not forget vaccines against diphtheria, tetanus, whooping cough, polio, tuberculosis, measles, mumps, rubella, hepatitis A & B (long stay), typhoid (long stay). stay for travelers aged 5 and over).

-It is also advisable to pay attention to the risks of dehydration and malaria.
+Furthermore, it is advisable to pay attention to the risks of dehydration and malaria.

-Despite these few caveats, Morocco remains a rather safe country where you can travel safely.
-For more information, it is always useful to read the latest advice updated on the page dedicated to Morocco of the site France Diplomatie.
+Despite these few warnings, Morocco remains a fairly safe country where you can travel without incident.
+For more information, it is always useful to read the latest advice updated on the page dedicated to Morocco on the France Diplomatie website.